 There's men and women coming to homeless shelters with names, they too live in Kansas City and carry unique skills.
 They are moms and dads, brothers and sisters.
 They're facing unique challenges with housing, challenges I've not personally faced.
 But those challenges shouldn't define them.

 I learned to change my language and stop referring to the "homeless" when talking about men and women without homes.
-I will forever carry this lesson with me.
+Person-first language doesn't identify someone by their disability or disadvantage.
+I will forever carry this lesson with me, thanks to Shelter KC.

 7. The source of long-lasting change.